Last Updated on September 12, 2022

 Oily fish is an important source of omega 3, which is essential in pregnancy, but there are probably healthier options for oily fish in pregnancy such as mackerel, herring, unsmoked salmon or trout.

-Overall, it might be better to have smoked salmon perhaps once a week, and chose a different oily fish for your other weekly option.
+Overall, it might be better to have smoked salmon perhaps once a week, and choose a different oily fish for your other weekly option.

 I’m Pregnant and Ate Smoked Salmon by Accident – What Should I Do?